THE FIRST ELECTRIC GUITAR IN THE WORLD?

 The project took over five years to complete, and in one way it was completely senseless.
 But at the same time, it lead me to the very source of creativity – joyous, childlike play.
 And as a result of all the fun, I happened to stumble on a novel idea of the vacuum tube powered pickup, later to be known as the Valvebucker®.

 First I thought it would be more like a super cool detail in a one-off custom guitar with a strong steampunk vibe to it – but it turned out to be so much more.
 See here what I mean!

 I learned an important lesson!

 The lesson I learned?
-To trust my gut feeling and not hesitate on taking crazy challenges that don’t necessarily appear to make any sense.
-Sometimes it’s scary to go where you haven’t gone before, cause you can never quite know what you find until you take the leap.
-But hey, that’s the trick – if you don’t take the chances, you won’t ever stumble on the coolest ideas, either.
+To trust my gut feeling and not hesitate on taking crazy challenges that don’t necessarily appear to make any sense on first glance.
+It is often scary to go where you haven’t gone before, cause you can never quite know what you find until you take the leap.
+But hey, that’s the trick!
+If you don’t take your chances, you won’t ever stumble on the coolest ideas, either.

 Here’s a little photo gallery for you, hope you enjoy it!